-1.1 The website www.roomtoread.org (the “Website”) is owned and operated by Room to Read, with global headquarters at 465 California Street, Suite 1000, San Francisco, CA 94104.
-We also have regional development offices in Australia, Canada, Hong Kong, India, Japan, the Netherlands, Singapore, Switzerland and the United Kingdom, which you can contact here.
+1.1 The websites www.roomtoread.org and www.literacycloud.org (collectively, “website” or “websites”) are owned and operated by Room to Read, with global headquarters at 465 California Street, Suite 1000, San Francisco, CA 94104.
+We also have regional development offices in the United Kingdom, Switzerland, India, Japan, Australia, Singapore, the Netherlands, Canada and Hong Kong, which you can contact here.

 1.2 Room to Read values your privacy.
 We are committed to protecting your privacy and will only use the information that we collect about you lawfully.
-Room to Read will NOT sell, share, rent or trade your information or personal data with anyone else, nor send donor mailings on behalf of other organizations.
+Room to Read will NOT sell, share, rent or trade a donor’s or user’s information or personal data with anyone else, nor send donor mailings on behalf of other organizations.
 This policy is intended to give you an understanding of how and why we use the information you give us.

 1.4 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.
 By using our website or providing us with your personal information you agree to your personal information being used and stored in the manner set out in this policy.
 We may update this policy from time to time without notice to you, so please check it regularly.